-Rob is a research manager in the Survey & Analysis group in IDC Canada.
-He designs, manages and analyses IDC Canada internal and custom research projects.
-The internal research projects focus on how consumers, top corporate executives, and business telecom decision makers adopt and use IT technologies in Canada.
-Custom research projects include qualitative and quantitative work across a wide variety of technology related topics.
+Rob Burbach is a Research Director in the Custom Solutions group in IDC Canada.
+He designs, manages and analyses primary research projects for both IDC Canada and IDC globally.
+The projects include qualitative, quali/quant and quantitative research across a wide variety of technology related topics.

 SASIN Graduate School of Business: MBA, International Finance and Marketing

 Media Appearances (7)

 IDC’s Top Executive Survey Results 2019